What is Bubble Tea? (Boba)

 “Colorful bubble tea drinks on a café tabletop by a window, condensation on cups, lifestyle photo, no logos.”

-The first time I ordered bubble tea, I genuinely had no understanding of what I was committing to.
+The first time I ordered bubble tea, I had absolutely no idea what I was doing.

 “Colorful bubble tea drinks on a café tabletop by a window, condensation on cups, lifestyle photo, no logos.”